myurasov/HP-AppPulse-Mobile-Crash-Reporting-Tutorial-iOS/README.md

 - intro
 - creating buggy app with Xcode and Swift
 - registering AppPule accouny
-- adding AppPule to the project
+- adding AppPulse to the project
 - viewing the reports, email notifications
 - conclusion